benjamin-chavez/audioarchive/README.md

  - File Storage
     - Set up Malware scanning
     - Set up Additional S3 Logic
-      - Need an isolated pre-malware scan bucket
+      - Need an isolated pre-malware scan bucket!
       - See if there better practices for how to organize all of this
     - Set up free tier quota